Oberlin Conservatory of Music: Facilities

 In 2010, The Bertram and Judith Kohl Building, designed by architectural firm DLR Group, opened to provide a new home for the Jazz Studies, Music History, and Music Theory departments.
 Kohl is connected to Robertson by a third-floor enclosed bridge, which also contains the Sky Bar, named for the iconic Cleveland jazz club that closed in 1954.

+In 2025, the Conservatory East Studios, located on the side of the Hotel at Oberlin, opened to accommodate the conservatory's newly established Music Theater program, which launched that same year.
+The building houses a multitude of dance studios, faculty studios, and practice rooms.
+Additionally, the William and Helen Birenbaum Innovation and Performance Space, located in the lower level of the Hotel at Oberlin, is accessible through the internal connection between the hotel and the East Studios.

 The Robertson Building houses around 150 practice rooms, most with windows.
 In addition, the Otto B. Schoepfle Vocal Arts Center, Career Resource Center, Kulas Organ Center, reed-making rooms, computer labs, faculty studios, and staff offices are located here.

-Oberlin has been an all-Steinway school since 1877, and contains one of the largest collections of Steinway & Sons pianos, in the world, consisting over 240 pianos.
+Oberlin has been an all-Steinway school since 1877, and contains one of the largest collections of Steinway & Sons pianos in the world, consisting of over 240 pianos.

 Academics

-Oberlin Conservatory offers private study in 31 applied areas and undergraduate majors, including a double major in piano performance and vocal accompanying.
+Oberlin Conservatory offers private study in 42 applied areas and undergraduate majors, including a double major in piano performance and vocal accompanying.
 It offers the Bachelor of Music, Master of Music, a performance diploma, and an artist diploma.
 Students accepted to both the College of Arts and Sciences and the Conservatory of Music pursue a degree in each division in the double-degree program.

-These programs are organized into four departments:
+These programs are organized into eleven divisions: